 Guinea and The IMF

-Guinea: Third Review Under the Three-Year Arrangement Under the Extended Credit Facility, and Financing Assurances Review-Staff Report; Press Release; and Statement by the Executive Director for Guinea
+Guinea: Fourth Review Under the Three-Year Arrangement Under the Extended Credit Facility, and Financing Assurances Review-Staff Report; Press Release; and Statement by the Executive Director for Guinea

-Press Release: IMF Executive Board Completes Third Review Under The ECF Arrangement for Guinea and Approves US$28 Million Disbursement
+Press Release: IMF Executive Board Completes Fourth Review Under ECF Arrangement for Guinea and Approves US$28.1 Million Disbursement

 Regional Economic Outlook for Sub-Saharan Africa